Genioplasty (Chin Surgery)

 • Genioplasty procedures can alter the aesthetic appearance of a retracted, protruding or misaligned chin.

-• The position and size of the chin plays an integral role in balancing other facial features such as the nose, forehead and cheeks that contribute to overall facial harmony,
+• The position and size of the chin are crucial in achieving balance among other facial features like the nose, forehead, and cheeks, all of which contribute to overall facial harmony.

 • Genioplasty can provide significant benefits for people who are not satisfied with their chin.